The Roman Empire

 Owner Comments:

-According to ancient mythology, the Trojan prince Paris presided as judge over which goddess was fairest: Hera, Athena, or Aphrodite.
-To aid the decision process, each deity paraded nude before him – inviting centuries of artistic interpretation – and offered the choice of an enticing bribe: world domination (Hera), military prowess (Athena), or the world’s most beautiful woman (Aphrodite).
+According to ancient mythology, the Trojan prince Paris presided as judge over which goddess was fairest: Hera, Athena, or Aphrodite?
+To help Paris choose, each deity paraded nude before him and offered the choice of an enticing bribe: world domination (Hera), military prowess (Athena), or the world’s most beautiful woman (Aphrodite).
 Paris chose the latter, missing his chance to defy fate and declare a draw.
-However, as always there was a catch.
+However, as always, there was a catch.
 The most beautiful woman, namely Helen, was married to the King of Sparta.
 No matter, Aphrodite helped Paris to win Helen and whisk her away to Troy, earning the wrath of the Spartans and their fellow Greeks who roused a thousand ship fleet in response, not to mention Hera and Athena.
 The ensuing Trojan War, the subject of Homer’s 8th century BC epic, The Iliad, involved the intrepid machinations of many mortals and deities, and, ultimately, the city’s destruction.

 Though his city burned about him, the heroic Aeneas managed to escape, as told by Virgil in The Aeneid, written during Augustus’ time.
 This highly popular work served as important propaganda for the new Emperor who, through his adoptive father Julius Caesar, claimed descent from the hero who eventually settled Italy, leading to Rome’s founding.
 Along the way, Aeneas dealt with storms and mythical monsters.
 Among his many stopovers was Carthage, wherein he left the love-struck Queen Dido despairing to the point she committed suicide.
 Following these adventures, Aeneas finally arrived at the shores of Italy.